Home

 Updated by Lou Giorgetti

-Fryderyk Franciszek Chopin was born on March 1, 1810, in a small Polish village in the Duchy of Warsaw, the son of a Polish mother and a French father.
-Chopin, a child prodigy by the age of 8, is widely recognized as one of the most significant composers of the Romantic era and composed exclusively for the piano: waltzes, nocturnes, preludes, mazurkas, and polonaises.
+Fryderyk Franciszek Chopin was born on March 1, 1810, in the small Polish village of Żelazowa Wola, the son of a Polish mother and a French father.
+The family moved to Warsaw when he was six months old.
+Chopin was recognized as a child prodigy by the age of 8.
+During his youth, Chopin spent two summers in the Polish countryside, which would influence some of his compositions to include folk music themes.
+He would become widely recognized as one of the most significant composers of the Romantic era, with his compositions, written exclusively for the piano, including waltzes, preludes, mazurkas and polonaises.
+He took the genre of the nocturne (a piece which evokes images of the night) to new levels of sophistication.

 REFERENCES: